William John Parry

-William John Parry (28 March 1842 – 1927) was a Welsh businessman, politician and author.
+William John Parry (28 March 1842 – 1 September 1927) was a Welsh labour leader, politician and author.
 Parry was a leading voice in a range of activities and causes, and was the first general secretary of the North Wales Quarrymen's Union.

+Early life and education

+Born in Bethesda, Caernarfonshire, to John and Elizabeth, Parry initially attended the local national school before moving to Llanrwst Grammar School in 1950, where he completed his schooling.
+Following his graduation, he trained as an accountant.

+Career

+Early career

+Parry worked at various accountant's offices in Bangor and Caernarfon from 1857 to 1863.
+He held the role of secretary of Bethesda Cymreigyddion Society from 1863 to 1868, supporting local concerts and eisteddfods.

+Parry was elected a deacon of Bethesda Chapel, the local Independent church, in 1866, becoming a member of the church's Local Board the next year.

+Union leader

-Born in Bethesda to John and Elizabeth, Parry was a religious man who took a keen interest in the plight of the slate and stone quarry workers local to his home town.
-Parry took a prominent part in the creation of the North Wales Quarrymen's Union in 1874, and as well as taking the role as general secretary, later became the union's president.
-In 1879 he visited slate mines in the United States on the request of his union.
+Parry religious views led him to take a keen interest in the plight of local slate and stone quarry workers, playing a prominent role in the creation of the North Wales Quarrymen's Union in 1874 and becoming the union's first general secretary.
+Parry later later became the union's president, an office he held for 9 years.
+In 1871 and 1879 he visited slate mines in the United States on the request of his union.

+Politics

-In 1889 Parry became a member of the first Caernarfonshire County Council, and its chairman in 1892–1893.
-In 1896, he led the purchase of the Pantdreiniog quarry in Bethesda and was became the manager.
+In 1889 Parry became a member of the first Caernarfonshire County Council, and held the role of chairman from 1892 to 1893.
+In 1896, he led the purchase of the Pantdreiniog quarry in Bethesda and became the manager.

+Parry was appointed Commander of the Order of the British Empire in 1920 for services to politics.

+Writing

 Parry wrote for several local newspapers, in both the Welsh and English language, and published several books.
 Of note are his works y Ymdrafodaeth (1875) and The Penrhyn Lock-out (1900).
 Many of his papers and writings are held at Bangor University.

+Death

+Parry died on 1 September 1927 in Bethesda, Caernarfonshire, at the age of 84.